Skip to main content

 Dir.
 Giovanni Rodriquez

-Several years after experiencing a traumatic event in their hometown, siblings Regina and Devon, along with a few of their friends, go back to sell off their late mother’s house.
-Ever since the incident took place, Regina has experienced flashbacks and is deeply traumatised.
+Several years after experiencing a traumatic incident, siblings Regina and Devon, accompanied by a few of their friends, return to their hometown to sell off their late mother’s house.
+Ever since the incident, Regina has experienced flashbacks and is deeply traumatised.
 In order to face her fears, she returns to the nearby cave where the horror first began.
 Little does she know, what she discovers there will only worsen her deep-rooted terror, as a brutal assailant begins to shoot, slice, chop and stab his way through her friends…

 The characters are never really given much to do, and they just seem to run around from one place to the next, getting killed as they go.
-Aside from Terra (Katie Maguire) who is the only remotely likable character, no one else is worth bothering to root for.
-Even the heroine Regina (Christine Lakin) appears whiny and selfish.
-Norman Reedus plays a more unappealing version of his character in The Walking Dead and saunters through proceedings, swigging whiskey, shooting stuff and just generally being a badass.
+No one is particularly likeable, aside from perhaps Terra (Katie Maguire), and even Regina (Christine Lakin) appears whiny and selfish.
+Norman Reedus plays a more unappealing version of his character in The Walking Dead, sauntering through proceedings, swigging whiskey and shooting stuff.

-A couple of well executed chase scenes – including one with a ravenous dog – inject some life into proceedings, and one or two creepy moments hint at ambiguity and intrigue; Are the siblings carrying out the grisly deeds?
-Having experienced that trauma all those years ago has it been too much for them returning to where it happened?
+A couple of well executed chase scenes – including one with a ravenous dog – inject some life into proceedings, and one or two creepy moments hint at ambiguity and intrigue; are the siblings carrying out the grisly deeds?
+Perhaps the trauma they experienced all those years ago has twisted them into killers.
 Some of the night scenes in the desert are highly atmospheric and there are a couple of well-timed scares.
 Robert Filomena’s moody guitar based score and Sonnel Velazquez’s cinematography enhance the lonesome beauty of the landscape and desolate setting, but the stark isolation the friends find themselves in is never exploited as much as it could be.

 More often than not, the muddled narrative renders it an uneven and eventually tedious affair.
 The downbeat and thoroughly depressing ending just works to rub salt in the wounds, rather than create a dramatic sting.
 Don’t get me wrong; I can appreciate downbeat endings if they wield enough power to haunt the viewer.
 Films such as The Mist created a real impact with an astoundingly bleak denouement thanks to good writing, engaging stories and characters to care about - Red Canyon doesn’t quite cut it.
 This is a shame, because at its core is a genuinely nasty idea which lacks the powerful execution to make it truly effective.